 Overall, this version of WinSnap, which is quite older than the one available today, is quite useful.
 However, if you’re looking to add objects to your screenshots, you’ll have to do so from another tool, and that can be time-consuming.
 We should also point out that from this section, folks have the ability to autostart WinSnap and change the hotkey settings.

 WinSnap 1.1.10 is free for personal, educational & non-commercial use and you can download it from the official download site.
-Unfortunately, the newest version of WinSnap comes with everything you’ll require, but it’s no longer free to use.
+Unfortunately, the newer version of WinSnap 2 and later is no longer free to use.